If your general dentist makes the following available, please bring them to your appointment:

 If treatment is indicated and you would like to proceed, an appointment can be scheduled at your earliest convenience.
-The diagnostic records takes about 30 minutes and involves digital x-rays, photos of the patient's face and teeth, and molds of the teeth (impressions) to fabricate study models.
-Most patients choose to schedule their diagnostic records on the same day that their braces are placed to avoid an additional appointment.
+The diagnostic records take about 30 minutes and involve digital x-rays, photos of the patient's face and teeth, and molds of the teeth (impressions) to fabricate study models.
+Most patients choose to schedule their diagnostic records on the same day their braces are placed to avoid an additional appointment.
 If diagnostic records and braces are placed at the same appointment, the appointment will last approximately 2 hours.

 The adhesive we use to attach your braces to your teeth cures quickly.
 You may eat anytime after leaving our office, but please remember to avoid foods that could damage or break your wires and brackets.
 Until you get used to eating with your new braces, you may want to follow a soft food diet.

 DO BRACES HURT?